 Here’s how to know if you’re in a rough patch with your partner vs. if you’re in a bad relationship.
 Though your gut probably already knows.

 Here Are 10 Signs That You Shouldn’t End Your Relationship

-For most couples, boring sex life is not desirable and can be a problem for both the partners.
-But those of you who bicker, but have a great sex life should take a turn and think aloud!
+For most couples, boring physical life is not desirable and can be a problem for both the partners.
+But those of you who bicker, but have a great intimate relationship should take a turn and think aloud!